FooBarShebang/statistics_lib/Documents/Design/DE005_statistical_tests.md

 ## Brown-Forsythe test

-In the Brwon-Forsythe test a different transformation is used:
+In the Brown-Forsythe test a different transformation is used:

 $$
 X_1 \rightarrow Y_1 \; : \; y_{1,i} = |x_{1, i} - \tilde{x}_1| \newline